RicardoSabinolrs/spring-boot-microservice/README.md

 # SabinoLabs

-This application was generated using JHipster 7.1.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.1.0](https://www.jhipster.tech/documentation-archive/v7.1.0).

-This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.
+This is a "microservice" application intended to be part of a microservice architecture.
-This application is configured for Service Discovery and Configuration with .
-On launch, it will refuse to start if it is not able to connect to .

 ## Development